sethu45/social_network/README.md

 ## Postman Collection

-The Postman collection for the API endpoints can be found in the `postman_collection.json` file in the root directory.
+The Postman collection for the API endpoints can be found in the `SocialNetwork.postman_collection.json`.